- Solar advice hub

 - Authoritative bodies like MCS and the UK government

-Each year as summer turns to winter, the days get shorter, and the sun is lower in the sky, you may expect solar panels to become pretty redundant.
+Each year as summer turns to winter, the days get shorter, and the sun drops lower in the sky, you may expect solar panels to become pretty redundant.

 Thankfully, solar panels continue to work well on less sunshine, even if they don’t produce quite as much electricity as they do on clear summer days.

-In this guide, we’ll explain how solar panels cope when the weather’s cloudy and cold, what level of output you can expect, and how to get the best out of your system during these times.
+In this guide, we’ll explain how solar panels cope when there’s less warmth and daylight to go around, what level of output you can expect, and how to get the best out of your system during these colder times.

-If you'd like to find out how much a solar & battery system could save you on your electricity bills, answer a few quick questions below and we'll generate an estimate for you.
+If you'd like to find out how much a solar & battery system could save you on your electricity bills, answer a few questions below and we'll provide an estimate for you.

-As solar panels need daylight rather than heat, they can still generate electricity during the frosty season – although they might not be as effective because of a combination of factors associated with winter:
+As solar panels need daylight rather than heat, they can still generate electricity during the frosty season – but they’re less effective due to a combination of these factors:

-- The sun is lower in the sky during the UK’s winter months, resulting in less direct sunlight reaching the solar panels
+The arc of the sun as it moves through the sky is lower during the UK’s winter months, leading to less direct sunlight hitting your rooftop solar panels.

-- Things like snow, leftover autumn leaves and other debris on the panels can block daylight and reduce their efficiency even further
+Things like snow, leftover autumn leaves and other debris can land on your panels in winter, blocking daylight, and reducing your system’s output even further.

-But even with these challenges, solar panels are still a viable option for sustainable energy all year round.
-After all, winter doesn't stop solar panels from producing a decent amount of electricity on clear, sunny days.
+Even with these challenges, solar panels are still a viable source of sustainable energy all year round.
+Winter doesn’t stop solar panels from producing a decent amount of electricity; your output just won’t be as high as it is in summer.

 And with the high upfront cost of solar panels, you'd be right to expect them to keep working in all weather.

-However, your solar & battery system will benefit from the colder weather.
+However, in some ways, your solar & battery system will benefit from the colder weather.
 Like most electrical installations, solar panels work best in cooler temperatures.

 Although it seems odd for a device that likes to spend its time basking in sunlight, the electrical resistance of a solar cell decreases in colder weather, which means better electron flow and improved efficiency.